 Problems that bother people with their lower eyelids tend to fall into two categories.
 The first is wrinkly skin, and the second is puffy bags with excess fat.
 Some people even have a combination of the two.
 Dr. Hubert removes unwanted and wrinkly skin through a tiny incision hidden just below the lower eyelashes.
 Once healed, this scar tends to be nearly unnoticeable.
-Problems with bags under the eyes, on the other hand, are addressed through an incision on the inside of the eyelide, so that it is not even visible at all!
+Problems with bags under the eyes, on the other hand, are addressed through an incision on the inside of the eyelid, so that it is not even visible at all.
 Dr. Hubert may remove fat or use the fat already there to create a smooth transition from the eyelid to the cheek, thus eliminating the puffy bags.
 This “transconjunctival” approach to the lower eyelid preserves the important muscle of the eyelid which closes the eye and helps to avoid problems with the position of the lower eyelid after surgery.

-Bruising and swelling after the surgery tend to be mild, and staying in an upright position and using your cold packs as instructed keep this to a minimum.
-Any non-absorbable suture removal occurs around five days, and vigorous activity and exercise should be avoided for at least a week.
+Bruising and swelling after the surgery tends to be mild, and staying in an upright position and using your cold packs as instructed keep this to a minimum.
+Any non-absorbable suture removal occurs around five to seven days, and vigorous activity and exercise should be avoided for at least a week.
 Most patients can be back at work and social activities within two weeks, and your refreshed, final results tend to be more apparent by four weeks.